Genital herpes symptoms

 Genital herpes is a common sexually transmitted infection causing blisters on and around the genitals.

 Genital herpes is caused by the herpes simplex virus, or HSV.
-Genital herpes often affects the 20-24 year old age group, with around 30,000 new cases diagnosed in sexual health clinics in the UK each year.
+Genital herpes often affects the 20-24 year old age group.
+In 2014 there were almost 32,000 new cases diagnoses in England.

 Although herpes blisters can be painful, many people don't know they have the condition because it may not produce any symptoms or symptoms may be mild.